Virtual Collaboration: How To Tackle Remote Team Challenges with Ease

 As a business, you’ll save money when your team works remotely.
 You’ll save on office lease, office maintenance, equipment, supplies, and utilities.

-What are the Top Challenges of Managing a Virtual Team?
+The Top Challenges of Managing a Virtual Team

-However, working with a distributed team poses quite a few challenges.
+However, working with a distributed team poses a few challenges.

 All kinds of teams, including ours, have met these challenges head-on with great results.